StreetScout

 Where is Lake Illawarra?

-Lake Illawarra is a suburb of New South Wales, Australia.
+Lake Illawarra is a suburb of New South Wales, Australia, in the Shellharbour local government area.

 What is the population of Lake Illawarra?